Add page objects to AI spiders#

 • Do not think too hard about the @attrs.define decorator.
 You will learn why it is needed later on.

 • BooksToScrapeComProductPage is an arbitrary class name that follows naming conventions for page object classes.
 What’s important is that it subclasses AutoProductPage, a base class for page object classes that parse products.
-It uses Zyte API automatic extraction by default for all Product fields, so that you can override only specific fields with custom parsing code.

 • response: AnyResponse asks to get an instance of AnyResponse through dependency injection, that your code can then access at self.response.